Canop/broot/website/docs/conf_verbs.md

 leave_broot = false
 ```

-Verbs are tried in order (the default ones after the user defined ones).
+Verb definitions are tried in order until one has been executed, starting with user-defined verbs, then built-in verbs.
-You may thus define first verbs with extension filter and then a catching-all one.
+Thus you may define both verbs with extension filters and a catch-all verb.

 # Shortcuts and Verb search